CordlessCoder/avon/README.md

 **When to use Avon:**
 - Generating multiple config files (Docker, K8s, CI/CD, etc.)
 - Multi-environment deployments (dev/staging/prod)
+- **Managing dotfiles** — Easy way to download and deploy configs to your system
+- **Sharing configs** — One file in git, many customized deployments
+- **Single files with variables** — Make any file more generic and maintainable
+- **Long, repetitive files** — Use list interpolation to eliminate copy-paste
-- Need type checking and validation in configs
+- Need runtime type checking and validation in configs
 - Want one source of truth for infrastructure
 - Tired of copy-paste-modify workflows
+- **Adding superpowers to any file** — Variables, functions, and utilities for any text format

 **When NOT to use Avon:**
-- Single static config file (just write YAML/JSON)
 - Need strong compile-time types (use Dhall)
 - Building web apps (use a web framework)
 - Complex data validation logic (use CUE)

-**Avon shines when you need to generate 10-1000 files from one program.**
+**Avon shines when you need to generate 10-1000 files from one program, but it's also a great workflow layer even for managing just a few files that need variables, utilities, or easy sharing.**

 ## Quality